Below is a list of Frequently Asked Questions – FAQ.

 Do you travel to the client?

-For chair massages our licensed massage therapists will travel to your event although for events outside of Platteville there can be an added travel charge.
-For table massages we have clients come to our Platteville, WI office location and do not travel to people’s homes.
+For chair massages, our licensed massage therapists will travel to your event.
+In regards to events outside of Platteville, there can be an added travel charge.
+For table massages we have clients come to our Platteville, WI office.
+We do not travel to people’s homes.

 What is the area clients usually drive from to receive massages?

-Considering the specialized type of massage that Platteville Massage Therapy LLC offers some clients have traveled around an hour to their appointments in Platteville.
-Furthermore, examples of where clients have driven from to get massage include:
+Considering the specialized type of massage that Platteville Massage Therapy LLC offers some clients have traveled more than an hour to their appointments in Platteville.
+Furthermore, examples of where clients have driven from to get their massage include:

 - Platteville, Wisconsin